dashpay/docs/introduction/features.rst

 -----------------------

-Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash splits the block reward between the :ref:`miner <mining>`, a deterministically selected :ref:`masternode <masternodes>`, and the decentralized :ref:`budget system <decentralized-governance>`.
-Dash features superblocks, which appear every 16616 blocks (approx. 30.29 days) and release 10% of the cumulative budget over that :ref:`budget cycle period <budget-cycles>` to the winning proposals in the budget system.
-To pay for superblocks, the block reward for normal blocks over the period is reduced by 10%.
-Normal block payments are split equally between miners and masternodes according to the :ref:`payment logic
+Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash holds back 10% of the block reward for use in the decentralized :ref:`budget system <decentralized-governance>`.
+The remainder of the block, as well as any transaction fees, are split 50/50 between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
-<payment-logic>`, resulting in an coin reward allocation over a budget
+<payment-logic>`.
+Dash features superblocks, which appear every 16616
-cycle as follows:
+blocks (approx. 30.29 days) and can release up to 10% of the cumulative budget held back over that :ref:`budget cycle period <budget-cycles>` to the winning proposals in the budget system.
+Depending on budget utilization, this results in an approximate coin reward allocation over a budget cycle as follows:

 +-----+----------------------------------------+
 | 45% | Mining Reward                          |